Will Taylor, fishing guide and owner of Fly Shop Co. of Blue Ridge, Georgia, shows off a trout.

 Where to Go Fly Fishing in Georgia

-You don't have to go far in Georgia to experience fly fishing for most of the year.
+You don't have to go far in Georgia to experience fly fishing for most of the year, and there are lots of guides and schools to show you the best spots to fish and techniques to use for a successful day on the water.
 Trout season runs from March to October.
 It's easy to pick up a fishing license from a nearby outfitter or to purchase one online for those 16 and older.
 Go for the day or longer!

 Where to Go